 - Organizing mise en place

-Line cook responsibilities:
+Line cook responsibilities include:

 - Working grill, fry, sauté, or pantry stations